Josh Kerr: 2023: Gold medallist at World Championships

+On 23 August 2023, Kerr claimed his first major title by winning the men's 1500 metres at the 2023 World Athletics Championships in a time of 3:29.38, overcoming Norwegian favourite Jakob Ingebrigtsen in the final when he prevailed in a sprint to the finish line.

-On 23 August 2023, Kerr defeated Norwegian favorite Jakob Ingebrigtsen in the final of the 1500 metres at the 2023 World Athletics Championships.
-It was the second successive World Championship where Ingebrigtsen was upset in the final of the 1500 metres by an athlete from Edinburgh Athletic Club, following teammate and compatriot Jake Wightman's victory in Eugene in 2022.
+It was the second successive World Championships where Ingebrigtsen was upset in the men's 1500m final by an athlete from Edinburgh Athletics Club, following teammate and compatriot Jake Wightman's victory in Eugene in 2022.

 Later that month, on 31 August 2023, Kerr competed in the Diamond League Final for the 1500 m, aiming to break the British record.
 He finished second to Yared Nuguse in a time of 3:30.51.
 This mark was 1.7 seconds off the national record.

 In his final race of the season on 10 September 2023, Kerr won the New Balance 5th Avenue Mile, clocking a time of 3:47.9.
 He ended the year ranked third in the World Athletics Rankings for the 1500 m, behind Ingebrigtsen and Nuguse.
-He was named Scottish sportsperson of the year in 2023 by Sportscotland.
+He was named Scottish sportsperson of the Year in 2023 by Sportscotland.